-The Credit Sensitive Strategies segment includes results from distressed mortgage loans, CRT, non-Agency subordinated bonds and commercial real estate investments.
-Pretax income for the segment was $30.4 million on revenues of $40.2 million, compared with pretax income of $19.4 million on revenues of $25.8 million in the prior quarter.
+The Credit Sensitive Strategies segment primarily includes results from CRT, distressed mortgage loans and non-Agency subordinated bonds.
+Pretax income for the segment was $58.4 million on revenues of $61.1 million, compared to pretax income of $17.9 million on revenues of $22.3 million in the prior quarter.

-Net gain on investments was $34.1 million, an increase of 55 percent from $22.0 million in the prior quarter.
+Net gain on investments in the segment was $53.8 million, up 341 percent from the prior quarter.

-PMT’s distressed mortgage loan portfolio generated realized and unrealized gains totaling $1.0 million, compared with realized and unrealized gains of $3.2 million in the prior quarter.
-Fair value gains on the performing loans in the distressed portfolio were $15.5 million while fair value losses on nonperforming loans were $15.8 million.
+PMT’s distressed mortgage loan portfolio generated realized and unrealized gains totaling $0.5 million, down from $2.5 million in the prior quarter.
+Fair value gains on performing loans in the distressed portfolio were $0.4 million, while fair value gains on nonperforming loans were $0.5 million and realized losses related to payoffs and loan sales were $0.4 million.

 Interest Rate Sensitive Strategies Segment

-The results in the Interest Rate Sensitive Strategies segment consist of net gain/loss on investments, net interest income and net loan servicing fees, as well as the associated expenses.
+The results in the Interest Rate Sensitive Strategies segment consist of net gains and losses on investments, net interest income and net loan servicing fees, as well as associated expenses.

-Net mortgage loan servicing fees were $15.7 million, up from $11.7 million in the prior quarter.
-Net loan servicing fees included $41.1 million in servicing fees, reduced by $19.5 million of amortization and realization of MSR cash flows.
-Net loan servicing fees also included a $4.1 million impairment provision for MSRs carried at the lower of amortized cost or fair value, a $4.4 million valuation loss on MSRs carried at fair value and $2.4 million of related hedging gains, and $0.2 million of MSR recapture income.
-PMT’s hedging activities are intended to manage its net exposure across all interest rate-sensitive strategies, which include MSRs, ESS and MBS.
+Net mortgage loan servicing fees resulted in a loss of $31.1 million, compared to a loss of $7.5 million in the prior quarter.
+Net mortgage loan servicing fees included $61.3 million in servicing fees and $3.2 million in ancillary and other fees, reduced by $40.8 million in realization of MSR cash flows.
+Net mortgage loan servicing fees also included a $96.5 million decrease in the fair value of MSRs, $41.1 million of related hedging gains and $0.6 million of MSR recapture income.
+PMT’s hedging activities are intended to manage the Company’s net exposure across all interest rate sensitive strategies, which include MSRs, ESS and MBS.

-The following schedule details net loan servicing fees:
+The following schedule details net mortgage loan servicing fees: